alphagov/govuk-design-system/src/styles/colour/index.md

 ## Colour contrast

-You must make sure that the contrast ratio of text and interactive elements in your service meets [level AA of the Web Content Accessibility Guidelines (WCAG 2.2)](https://www.w3.org/TR/WCAG22/#contrast-minimum).
+You must make sure that the contrast ratio of text and interactive elements in your service meets [Web Content Accessibility Guidelines (WCAG 2.2) success criterion 1.4.3 Contrast (minimum) level AA](https://www.w3.org/TR/WCAG22/#contrast-minimum).

 {{ govukInsetText({
-  text: "The WCAG 2.2 criteria for Contrast (minimum) is the same as WCAG 2.1."
+  text: "The WCAG 2.2 criterion for Contrast (minimum) is the same as WCAG 2.1."
 }) }}

 ## Main colours